<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 Another task of ours is to evaluate the number of skin parasites needed to establish sand fly infection.

-Skin sample extraction from Harpera in lab, WebPAlso in this respect, the Harpera is a unique tool because it mimics the mode by which phlebotomine sand flies acquire blood meals.
-The Harpera tool penetrates the skin to a depth of ~200 µm (similar to the length of a sand fly proboscis) and samples a small number of skin cells, comparable to the volume taken up by a female sand fly.
+Skin sample extraction from Harpera in lab, WebPAlso in this respect, Harpera is a unique because it mimics the mode by which phlebotomine sand flies acquire blood meals.
+The Harpera device penetrates the skin to a depth of ~200 µm (similar to the length of a sand fly proboscis) and samples a small number of skin cells, comparable to the volume taken up by a female sand fly.

 Q: What are your experiences so far with using the Harpera?
 (For example, I believe with a traditional biopsy on a mouse, the biopsy is painful to the animal and after multiple samples are taken, the animal must be euthanized.
 For additional biopsy, you only collect the final samples after the animal has died, correct?
 Can you explain how traditional biopsy differs from minimally invasive microbiopsy using Harpera, and what impact this change has on the animals and your results?)

 A: Yes, you're right on all points.
 Conventional biopsy takes an incomparably larger piece of tissue, which is painful and makes it impossible to sample the same spot again.
 The traditional biopsy method would also not work at all on the microscale we are interested in.
-The Harpera tool thus combines better welfare for experimental animals while allowing us to explore the details of parasite localization that we could not otherwise detect.
+Microbiopsies thus combines better welfare for experimental animals while allowing us to explore the details of parasite localization that we could not otherwise detect.

 Q: Are you publishing the results for your work soon and, if so, where can our readers learn more about your study?